Why Some of Us Bruise Easily... and How to Get Rid of Bruises

 This blood disorder is the result of a genetic abnormality, and shows up as spontaneous bruising that reflects internal bleeding.
 It’s a serious condition that must be medically monitored.

 The cause of the bruising is what determines the type of bruise remedy you need, though strengthening blood vessels is always a good strategy for any of the causes of bruising.
-This may be done with dietary changes, and certain plants-based foods.
+This may be done with dietary changes, and certain plant-based foods.
 Some supplements also have properties that may help with bruising.

 Here are seven popular solutions.